Contact Us

 There are three Oktoberfest weekends

 There’s Oktoberfest first weekend, middle weekend and closing weekend (we know, genius).
 If you look deep each of these weekends has its own, distinct personality and you could have a different experience depending on when you go.
+In addition to the general festivities, each weekend often features special events, such as parades, concerts, or unique celebrations that add to the Oktoberfest experience.
 If you just arrive in Munich with the sole aim of looking cute in your dirndl/lederhosen and enjoying delicious Bavarian beer by the litre, and getting into the local customs then you probably won’t even notice a difference.
 NB for this we’re talking about the different visitors to Oktoberfest, but overwhelmingly, whether you visit the first, middle, or closing weekends – or midweek – Oktoberfest is filled with Munich locals and other visitors from greater Bavaria, the German state where the festival is held.

 Should I go to the first weekend of Oktoberfest?

-On the opening Saturday of Oktoberfest the mayor of Munich will tap the first keg at midday and from thenceforth the beers will flow.
+On the opening Saturday of Oktoberfest, the mayor of Munich will tap the first keg in the Schottenhamel tent at the official opening time of midday, marking the start of the festivities.
 This is an unbelievably exciting moment to hear all the beer halls and the 10s of 1000s of people in them roaring in anticipation for the first beer, and the three weeks of absolute debauchery that will follow.
-The problem is, that in order to be a part of that moment you will have to arrive at the beer halls very early, like 8am early, in order to get into a beer hall and secure yourself a table; in the Oktoberfest beer halls you can’t get served unless you have a table.
+To be a part of that moment, you will have to arrive at the beer halls very early—ideally by 8am—to secure yourself a table, as tables become available at opening time and you can’t get served unless you have a table.
 So that means you’ll be waiting for hours before you can have your first beer, which might not seem like a problem, but you WILL be hungover from the previous night’s Stoketoberfest campsite party, which is another story altogether.
+If you want to pace yourself or aren’t drinking beer, non alcoholic drinks like soft drinks, water, and juice are also available in the tents and surrounding food areas.
+Remember, last call for drinks comes before the tents close, so plan accordingly.
 But, it is worth it, and something we should all do at least once.
 The opening weekend is probably the busiest weekend for Aussies and Kiwis, many of whom are finishing up their summer-long van tours of Europe in Munich, but it also attracts interested partiers from across the globe who want to be able to justify day drinking by saying that it was part of a once-in-a-lifetime cultural experience.

 The second weekend of Oktoberfest is Italian weekend